-Studying antique weaponry connects us to the people and events that shaped today’s world and, even though they are now obsolete, they retain powerful symbolism and, often, great artistic merit.
+Studying antique arms and armour connects us to the people and events that shaped today’s world and, even though they are now obsolete, they retain powerful symbolism and, often, great artistic merit.
 This website aims to help educate those who wish to expand their knowledge regarding arms and armour, avoid forgeries, and learn how to care for and identify items.

 I had a dream of being a dealer, but disability has prevented that, so I have converted this website into an educational one - if it proves useful then please consider supporting the work on Patreon or buying merchandise to help offset my costs.

 You can read free articles here or connect with me on Instagram where I run @antique_steel.
-I’m proud to say that I host the only English language source for Italian swords of the 1800s: La Sciabola.
+I’m proud to say that, over ten years, I authored the only English language source for Italian swords of the 1800s, so if you are interested in that fascinating part of sword history check out La Sciabola.

 Thank you for visiting and I hope you enjoy your stay.